For the benefit of our users, ISC maintains several documentation resources for BIND 9 and updates them as appropriate for each new release.

 In addition to the comprehensive documentation in the BIND Administrator Reference Manual, ISC also publishes release notes for each official release of BIND 9.
 These notes highlight security fixes, bug fixes, new features, and feature changes and are intended to highlight the differences between each release version of BIND 9 and the version that preceded it.

-Release notes can be found with the BIND 9 source distributions on the ISC FTP server; they can also be found by searching in this ISC Knowledgebase.
+Release notes can be found with the BIND 9 source distributions on the ISC FTP server.

 CHANGES and HISTORY Files